I stole a Bra!

 “Aaaaaaahhhhhhhhhhh!!
 I’ve stolen a bra!”

-Having just left the first boutique shop empty handed, I placed my outstretched hand on the handle of our next fashion emporium.
-Time slowed, as if to exaggerate the horror overtaking me, as I noticed the rather ugly bra dangling innocently from my wrist.
+I’d left the first boutique empty-handed and as I grabbed the handle of our next fashion emporium, eager to find something more my style, I noticed a rather ugly bra dangling not-so-innocently from my wrist.

 “I stole a bra, oh my goodness, I stole a bra!”

-Instantly I spun on my heels, waving the snow-white undergarment above my head, surrendering to my fate.
-Still announcing my horror and guilt to the unsuspecting world around me, I turned around and came face to face with the store owner peering out of her shop door.
-Her curious and confused expression said it all …
+Immediately, I spun on my heels, waving the snow-white undergarment above my head, determined to confess and surrender to my fate.
+Peering around her shop door, the store owner’s confused expression said it all …

-“Did this middle-aged English woman really just walk out of my store, blatantly wearing a rather unsexy brassière slung over her wrist like a Kate Spade clutch?”
+“Did this middle-aged English woman really walk out of my store, wearing a rather unsexy brassière slung over her wrist like a Kate Spade clutch?”

 To which the answer was, most decidedly, YES!
-She did!
+Yes, she did!

-With a thousand apologies spewing from my lips, in my humblest English accent (I do find a good Downton Abby accent gets me out of all kinds of sticky situations without criminal charges being pressed), I paid for the bra and left – embarrassed and contrite.
+With a thousand apologies spewing from my lips, in my humblest English accent (I’ve found a good Downton Abby accent gets me out of the stickiest situations), I paid for the bra and left – embarrassed and contrite.

-The understanding shop owner had silently watched me pick up the bra, turn to my friend to exclaim that I’d been looking for one just like it (yes, I wear unattractive underwear … for comfort!), sling it nonchalantly over my wrist (to buy later … I promise), get distracted by a number of beautiful shiny objects in the jewelry area, and then absent-mindedly turn to leave; completely unaware that I was still carrying the underwear I’d so admired for its practicality and comfort!
+She had silently watched me pick up the bra, turn to my friend to exclaim that I’d been looking for one just like it (yes, I wear unattractive underwear … for comfort!), sling it nonchalantly over my wrist to buy later, get distracted by the shiny objects in the jewelry area, and then absent-mindedly turn to leave; completely unaware I was still carrying the underwear I’d so admired for its practicality and comfort!

-Her grace, humor and understanding kept me out of jail and in a slightly heady, euphoric mood for the rest of the day.
-I had the clear sense that I’d dodged a speeding bullet or at least an awkward conversation with my teenagers about underwear, policemen and dangers of mixing the two.
+Her grace, humor, and understanding kept me out of jail and in a slightly heady, I-can’t-believe-I-just-did-that kind of mood for the rest of the day.
+I had the clear sense I’d dodged a bullet, or at least an awkward conversation with my teenagers about underwear, policemen, and the dangers of mixing the two.

-But as the day wore on, my relief turned to reflection as I felt God nudge me (not too unsubtly I might add) to think about the day’s events and the allegorical connection between my lingerie thieving and my tendency towards emotional kleptomania.
+But as the day wore on, my relief turned to reflection as God nudged me to think about the day’s events and the allegorical connection between my lingerie thieving and my tendency towards emotional kleptomania.

-“How much emotional baggage, invisibly slung over your wrist, are you carrying around with you on a day to day basis?”
+“How much emotional baggage are you carrying around with you?”
 He asked.

-As I looked at myself, I saw my arm, tired and exhausted from carrying the weight of emotions and beliefs that I’ve refused to put down over the years.
+As I looked at myself, I saw myself tired and exhausted from carrying the weight of emotions and beliefs I’ve refused to put down over the years.
 There were slightly hippy looking hurts from growing up in the 70’s swinging next to beliefs from the 80’s still lurid in their neon ra-ra skirts.
-Work related resentments, deep unforgiveness from failed relationships and ugly self-beliefs, all tumbling down my arm like thrift store rejects.
+Work related resentments, deep unforgiveness from failed relationships, and ugly self-beliefs, all tumbling down my arm like thrift store rejects.